scheng20/sharing-schedule-generator/README.md

 Although the current program is very tailored towards UBC BizTech, I believe that other clubs or organizations are still be able to benefit from its use.
 The group settings feature allows custom groups to be added, and with just a few clicks, a sharing schedule is generated and you are ready to start sharing!

 Additionally, there are several new features that I want to add in the future in order to enhance this program’s customizability and accessibility, so stay tuned!

+## More Questions?
+If you have any further questions or found any bugs to report, please feel free to contact me [here!](scheng.ca/#contact)